Bawnorton/Bamboozlers/Scrum meetings/Week_12.md

   </tr>
   <tr>
     <th>Summary</th>
     <td>Some issues could not be completed due to technical problems related to the tech stack.
-Some issues could not be completed due to necessary prioritization of other tasks for team members.</td> <!-- INCOMPLETE -->
+Some issues could not be completed due to necessary prioritization of other tasks for team members.</td>
   </tr>
 </table>